simonewebdesign/Fushi/README.md

 ### JavaScript

 Just two words on JavaScript: `script.js` is the main JS file, that loads automatically in every page.
 Besides that, you're free to load all *.js* files you want.

-If you need a specific library different than jQuery, add it in `public/js/libs/` folder.
+[jQuery](http://jquery.com) is the Fushi's default library; if you need a different one, add it in `public/js/libs/` folder.
 If you need a jQuery plugin, add it in `public/plugins/` folder.

 ### Ajax

-The `public/js/ajax.js` file is responsible for managing _all Ajax requests_, and strictly collaborates with `public/ajax.php`.
+The `public/js/ajax.js` file is responsible for managing **all Ajax requests**, and strictly collaborates with `public/ajax.php`.

 A detailed explaining of an Ajax request in Fushi: